TrustInSoft/demos/boundary-testing/README.md

 ## Let's do boundary testing

 In the hope of detecting corner cases we want to do boundary testing of the `calculate()` function below.
+See [boundary.c](boundary.c) for details
 ```c
 // Special value return when input is out of bounds (value not in regular output space)
 #define OUT_OF_BOUNDS   0xCAFECAFE